Additional Resources

 What if I remember something important about the incident after I file the report?
 Or what if the company has further questions for me concerning my report?

 When you file a report on the Ethics Line Web site or through the Ethics Line Call Center, you receive a unique reporting key and are asked to choose a password.
 You can return to the Ethics Line system again either by Internet or telephone and access the original report to add more detail or answer questions posed by a company representative.
 We strongly suggest that you return to the site in the time specified to answer company questions.
-You and the company now have entered into an “anonymous dialogue,” where situations are not only identified, but can also be resolved, no matter how complex.
+You and the company now have entered into a “confidential dialogue,” where situations are not only identified, but can also be resolved, no matter how complex.

 Are these follow-ups on reports as secure as the first one?